apace100/origins-docs/docs/types/block_condition_types/nbt.md

     ]
 }
 ```

-This example checks if a beacon block has a level value of 1.
+This example will check if Beacon block has a `Level` value of 1.